The Ultimate 7-Day Gym Plan for Beginners

 Now we realize that, as a beginner, you might not know how all of the gym equipment works.
 For this reason, we’ve included instructional videos for each exercise and its alternatives.
 We highly recommend saving this plan to your phone so you can refer back to it while you’re at the gym.
 Most machines also have instructions printed on them, so you can always check that out, too.
 And of course, if you’re still unsure of how to use a piece of equipment, ask a staff member or trainer for help.
 It’s better to be sure than to risk injuring yourself.

-The Ultimate 7-Day Gym Plan for Beginners
+The Ultimate 7-Day Workout Plan for Beginners

 plank for flat abs